 Individuals with CVI tend to display key visual behaviors, and might display some or all of these behaviors.
 At Perkins, we synthesize current research and build on the work of leading theorists to ensure all individuals with CVI are fully understood.
 This is why we follow the science and center voices of individuals with CVI.
-The CVI visual behaviors are an ongoing need, they can change and they can improve for some, but the need never goes away.
+The CVI visual behaviors are an ongoing need, they can change and improve for some, but the need never goes away.

 Your child might display some or all of these tendencies.
 Knowing these CVI behaviors — and how to respond! — can go a long way toward supporting your child.

-Watch an overview of the CVI visual behaviors and how they overlap at any given time and situation putting up barriers to access.
+Watch an overview of the CVI visual behaviors and how they overlap at any given time and situation, putting up barriers to access.

 - Visual Attention: This is an assessment of your child’s ability to look and sustain gaze for recognition.
 For example, your child might focus on only one small area while unable to process or understand other items.
 We consider her ability to maintain gaze in cluttered and un-adapted environments, as well as her ability to maintain gaze while ill or tired.